Program Description, Curriculum, and Mentoring Program

 Mission of our Fellowship Training Program

-In the past 20 years, we have had sufficient infrastructure to provide such transitional support for all our trainees who displayed interest in moving forward with an academic career.
+In the past 30 years, we have developed sufficient infrastructure to provide such transitional support for all our trainees who displayed interest in moving forward with an academic career.
 Nearly 95% of our trainees over the last ten years have remained in academics, and 39% are NIH funded.
 Fortunately, we are in a strong position to foster the career development of our trainees over the long term.

 Curriculum: Fellowship Year 1